-- When you hire an estate agency, you can grant one estate agency exclusive rights to market your home (sole mandate) or multiple agencies (open mandate).
+- When you appoint an estate agency to market your home, you can grant one estate agency exclusive rights to market your home (sole mandate) or multiple agencies the right to do so (open mandate).

-Home sellers have a lot more options available to them now, and it’s important to know what those options are before you commence with the sale.
-You want your investment to be as profitable as possible.
+- Home sellers have a lot more options available to them now, and it’s important to know what those options are before you commence with the sale.
+You want your realizing your investment to be as profitable as possible.

 So you need to know that if you’re a seller and you hire an estate agent to market your home; you have a choice between an open mandate or sole mandate.